Shining Time Station: Background

 After the success of Thomas the Tank Engine & Friends in the United Kingdom, Britt Allcroft and her production company teamed up with PBS station WNET in New York City to produce and distribute the sitcom-esque Shining Time Station, every episode of which would include a couple of episodes of Thomas the Tank Engine & Friends.
 The series starred Ringo Starr, George Carlin, Didi Conn, Brian O'Connor, and the Flexitoon Puppets.
 Ringo Starr, who had already been providing the narration for the British series, agreed to extend the role to include the on-screen character called Mr. Conductor in Shining Time Station.
 He left the show after its initial season to focus on his musical career and was replaced by George Carlin.
+Production took place in New York City for the first season and then subsequently in Toronto.

 Shining Time Station received critical acclaim.
 In a review for Entertainment Weekly, Ken Tucker states that, compared to the faster paced Where in the World Is Carmen Sandiego?, "'Shining Time Station' wants to slow things down.
 It's an old-fashioned show that creates a gentle, lulling atmosphere to convince children that life is fun and that trains are the way to travel."
 It was a ratings success as well.
 In its first season, the show averaged a 0.9 Nielsen rating, translating to about 1.2 million viewers on average.
 At the peak of its popularity, the show brought in up to 7.5 million viewers per week.

 Overview

-The Shining Time Station is a train station on the Indian Valley Railroad in an unknown part of the United States.
+The Shining Time Station is a fictional train station on the Indian Valley Railroad in an unknown part of the United States.
 It is managed by Stacy Jones.
 Its workshop is run in the first season by Harry Cupper, and thereafter by Billy Twofeathers.
 A local named Horace Schemer, simply referred to as Schemer, runs the station's arcade and serves as the series' comic relief.
 He often comes up with tricks and schemes (hence his surname) to get his ways, although they usually backfire on him as a result of his foolishness.
 The narrative is driven by regular and incidental visitors to the station.

 Mr. Conductor is a tiny man who lives in a signal house inside the station's mural and tells the stories taken from Thomas the Tank Engine & Friends to the kids.
-He also introduces songs to the kids in The Anything Tunnel.
-Sometimes, he may present a magic bubble to the kids that has the song inside as a way of introducing it.
+He also introduces songs to the kids in the Anything Tunnel.
+Sometimes, he may present to the kids a magic bubble that has the song inside as a way of introducing it.
 On occasion, the kids may look through a film viewer to see the song or film.